7 Catholic teachings that make Evangelicals cringe

 Praying for somebody is never "dangerous"

 Evangelicals can agree that we can safely pray for anybody, anywhere.
-Its a communication directly to God about someone.
+Its a one way communication directly to God about someone.
 Whether its a waste of time is a completely separate issue which we'll cover below, but its certainly not "dangerous" as the title of Allen Parr's video suggests.

 Purgatory